inside: how to create a classical education homeschool schedule

 When I first started homeschooling I just knew that we could homeschool, do the daily chores, let the children rotate through playtime together, and even get the daily baths done by noon.
 But it never quite worked out.
-I couldn’t figure out why until I sat down to create a daily schedule.
+I couldn’t figure out why until I sat down to create a daily schedule for my classical homeschool.

 Daily schedules provide the backbone to your well-run homeschool.
 It creates a daily routine the children know to follow from the time they wake up until bedtime.